franiglesias/php-golden/README.md

 * Understand and put legacy code under test.
 * Obtain high code coverage when starting to refactor legacy code or code that has no tests.

-**Current Status**: v0.0.
-Not complete port yet, but it has support for Verify and Approval modes
+**Current Status**: v0.0.x Not completed port yet, but it has support for Verify, Approval and Master modes

 **Roadmap/Pending features**:

+For official first release as a package:

 * Golden Master ✅
 * `snapshot()` option for naming a test ✅